 Arriving at Punta Chame Beach

-A collection of buildings brought the paved road to an end and tire tracks in the dirt wound down to the beach.
-When we first saw it we thought it was spectacular and even better, empty!
-We had the beach to ourselves.
-After spreading our towels on the warm sand, slathering on sunscreen and shooting a few photos, we hit the waves.
+Once we'd spread our towels on the warm sand and shot a few photos, we slathered on sunscreen and hit the waves.
 The water was pleasantly warm and the views from the water wonderful.
-The fluffy white clouds piling up over the land in the distance practically blended in with the white sand.
+There were fluffy white clouds piling up over the land in the distance.
+They practically blended in with the white sand.

 The town of Punta Chame itself is small: only about 400 inhabitants.
-There is another hotel there, and after we got back I found out that there's a less expensive local bar-restaurant that serves typical meals, several seafood dishes, and highly recommended ceviches.
+There is another hotel there, and after we got back I found out that there's a less expensive local bar-restaurant that serves typical meals, several seafood dishes, and highly recommended ceviche.
 It's located near the sign saying Taborcillo Island.
-Must try the next time we go.
+It'll be a Must Try the next time we head that way.

 Punta Chame's now on our list of fun day trips from Panama City.
 Go during the week and you'll have the beach to yourself … unless we are there first!